substation-beta/ssb_book/src/4_specification.md

 `[size=20]`

 In text mode: size of font in pixel.

 In point mode: point range in pixel.

-In line/s mode: line width in pixel.
+In shape mode: no effect.

 #### bold
 `[bold=n]`